NEW: Express access to COVID-19 vaccine record is now available.

 • Teach your child to gargle with water when your child is old enough.
 This is usually around 8 years of age.

-• Teach your child to brush their teeth, tongue, roof of the mouth, and gums at least twice a day.
+• Help your child to brush their teeth, tongue, roof of the mouth, and gums at least twice a day.
 Ask your doctor or dentist if your child is ready for fluoride toothpaste.

-• Have your child floss their teeth once each day when your child is old enough.
+• Help your child floss their teeth once each day when your child is old enough.

 • Help your child avoid foods that cause bad breath, such as garlic, onion, or pastrami.